determined-ai/determined/webui/README.md

 Couple of things to note:

 * No need to manually reload the browser page upon code change.
 The page itself will auto reload upon TypeScript, JavaScript, HTML, CSS, SASS and LESS changes.
-* Pointing to `http://localhost:3000` will show a blank page until you refresh because the base route of `/` is owned by the Elm app.
+* Pointing to `http://localhost:3000` will show a blank page until you refresh because the base route of `/` is not owned by the React app.

 ## Testing